Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Emergent Anticipatory Recovery

 \subsection{Anticipatory Recovery is an Emergent Behavior}

-To study how the model size affects the amount of \methodname{}, we repeat this experiment with pre-trained Pythia models \citep{biderman2023pythia} of different sizes, specifically 160M, 410M, 1B, and 2.8B.
-We plot the average loss curves as well as the recovery score for epoch 4 in Figure \ref{fig:02a_pretrained}.
+To study how the model size affects the amount of \methodname{}, we repeat this experiment with pre-trained Pythia models~\citep{biderman2023pythia} of sizes 160M, 410M, 1.4B, and 2.8B.
+We plot the average loss curves as well as the recovery score for epoch 4 in Figure~\ref{fig:02_emergent}(a) .
 We observe that larger models clearly demonstrate stronger \methodname{}.
 The sharp increase of average recovery score from the 160M model to the 410M model indicates that \methodname{} is an emergent behavior.

-\paragraph{Anticipatory Recovery in Randomly Initialized Models.} \looseness=-10000 All our previous experiments are conducted with pre-trained language models.
-To study whether anticipatory recovery is a result of pre-training, we repeat the experiments on randomly initialized models of different sizes, and plot the loss curves and average recovery scores in Figure \ref{fig:02b_scratch}.
-We follow the model initialization recipe of \citet{biderman2023pythia}.
-From the loss curves for the 410M and 1B model, especially in the last epoch, we see that the anticipation phenomenon also exists in randomly initialized LLMs.
+\paragraph{Anticipatory Recovery in Randomly Initialized Models.} To study whether anticipatory recovery is a result of pre-training, we repeat the experiments on randomly initialized models of different sizes, and plot the loss curves and average recovery scores in Figure~\ref{fig:02_emergent}(b).
+We follow the model initialization recipe of~\cite{biderman2023pythia}.
+From the loss curves for the 410M and 1B models, especially in the last epoch, we see that the anticipation phenomenon also exists in randomly initialized LLMs.
 We observe that the anticipation effect is not as strong as in the pre-trained models.
 The effect of model size still holds: larger models clearly demonstrate stronger recovery.

-\paragraph{Effects of Model Width and Depth.} To further study the effect of model width and depth on the \methodname{} phenomenon beyond the model hyperparameters in the Pythia suite, we take a Pythia-1B model and vary the width (size of token embedding) and depth (number of transformer blocks) of the model and plot their average loss curves for cyclic training from random initializations in Figure \ref{fig:width_depth}.
+\paragraph{Effects of Model Width and Depth.} \looseness=-10000 To further study the effect of model width and depth on the \methodname{} phenomenon beyond the model hyperparameters in the Pythia suite, we take a Pythia-1B model and vary the width (size of token embedding) and depth (number of transformer blocks) of the model and plot the average loss curves for cyclic training from random initializations in Figure~\ref{fig:width_depth}.
 The original Pythia-1B model has token embedding of size 2048 and 16 transformer blocks.
-From the plots we observe that the model needs sufficient width (at least 512) and depth (at least 8 transformer blocks) to exhibit noticeable recovery, confirming that it is an emergent behavior contingent on model size.
+We observe that the model needs sufficient width (at least 512) and depth (at least 8 transformer blocks) to exhibit noticeable recovery, confirming that it is an emergent behavior contingent on model size.